·

 • Get creative with leftovers; here some inspiration: Love your Leftovers (an App sponsored by the NSW government)

-• Get one of these apps: OLIO connects neighbours with each other, as well as with cafes and restaurants (for Australia and rest of the world), B-certified Too Good to Go for Android and iPhone which connects customers with stores (number one in Europe), YWaste App connecting merchants with consumers (available in Australia, NZ, Colombia, Indonesia, Singapore) or Bring Me Home, discover nearby cafes and restaurants with quality unsold food
+• Get one of these apps: OLIO connects neighbours with each other, as well as with cafes and restaurants (for Australia and rest of the world), B-certified Too Good to Go for Android and iPhone which connects customers with stores (number one in Europe), YWaste App connecting merchants with consumers (available in Australia, NZ, Colombia, Indonesia, Singapore), Karma (Sweden)

 SUPERMARKETS